wbw520/DiReCT/README.md

 ```

 ## Automatic Evaluation
 We use the LLama3-8B for this evaluation.
-Our prompts refer to utils/dataextraction.py \\
+Our prompts refer to utils/dataextraction.py <br>
 With functions: discriminate_similarity_observation() and  def discriminate_similarity_reason()
 #### Evaluation for Completeness and Faithfulness
 #### Results Statistics